Welcome to the HIPS PCT Project

 2020 / 2021 PBF Survey notes

-There are some irises being reported with mixed PBF-yes / PBF-no observations.
+As is seen in the report there are some irises being reported with mixed PBF-yes / PBF-no observations.
 This can be expected since occurrence of PBF is a variable trait.
 It reinforces the desire for multiple reports on each iris to help determine its degree of variability.

 Becoming aware of mixed yes/no observations requires people to report PBF-no observations as well as PBF-yes.
 So, we are very appreciative of reporters who include PBF-no observations.